gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 only showing top 5 rows
 ```

+> **What you should see:** Each line of text has been converted into an array of words (split on space).
+The `line` column contains an array type — notice the square brackets and comma-separated words.

 Using the `bookDF.value` we are able to select a specific column out from the DataFrame.
 There are alternative approaches, as shown next.
 They all get the same result:

 ```python